johnvenkiah/CI_PP5_John_Venkiah/README.md

 This project is built solely through the framework [Django](https://www.djangoproject.com/), and I have tried to make use of its many powerfiul features.

-- I have used [Bootstrap 5](https://getbootstrap.com/) as a framework for styling for efficiency purposes, although that wasn't always the case.
+- I have used [Bootstrap 4](https://getbootstrap.com/) as a framework for styling for efficiency purposes.

 - The JavaScript framework [JQuery](https://jquery.com/) was used to minimize written code.